-6.14.1 Lexicon Calls
+6.14.1.
+Lexicon Calls

-For simple lexicons like values or words, this feature is similar to cts queries (see "Others" on page 113).
+For simple lexicons like values or words, this feature is similar to cts queries (see Section 6.14.11, "Others" [86]).
 However, lexicon calls that involve co-occurrences will only work with unprotected values (range-index based SQL implementation has the same problem).

-6.14.2 Fragmentation
+6.14.2.
+Fragmentation